TANGBUDU/thermal-face-analysis/README.md

 - Keep the Blender project and reference data (frames + landmarks) in the same directory structure used when configuring the script to avoid hard-coded path issues.

-## License

-The license for this project has not been specified.
-Add a LICENSE file if you plan to publish the repository publicly.